gablm/feup_esof_biocatcher/README.md

 ### Product Vision

+> Temp product vision

+For the general public, who find learning the convencional way boring BioCatcher is an educational game that tries to make learning about animals fun unlike Wikipedia/Encyclopedias.
+Our product engages the user with animals characteristics in order to win battles agains other user's animals.

+> end

 Start by defining a clear and concise vision for your app, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.
 It provides a "high concept" of the product for marketers, developers, and managers.

 A product vision describes the essential of the product and sets the direction to where a product is headed, and what the product will deliver in the future.